 The idea that men are gods or can become gods dates back to eastern religions.
 Some church fathers succumbed to this delusion.
 Athanasius of Alexandria for example, wrote: “The Son of God became man, that we might become God.”

 The Bible teaches that there is only one God (Dt.
 4:35-39, Is.
-43:10, 44:6-8) and and none can be like Him (Ps.
+43:10, 44:6-8) and and no one can be like Him (Ps.
 10:2, Isa.
 40-46, Acts 17:24-28).
 This alone refutes the idea of men becoming gods or a replica of God.

 1. Psalm 82:6 “I have said, Ye are gods (elohim); and all of you are children of the most High.”

 Ps.
 82: 7 says “But you will die like men.”
 This is referring to corrupt judges or rulers condemned by God for their wickedness.
-They were “gods” not in the strictest sense but by their derived authority.
-Jesus quoted this Psalms in John 10:34-35 to unbelieving Jews to show them that if even wicked judges are called “gods” His designation as God’s Son is valid.
+They were “gods,” not in the strictest sense but by their derived authority.
+Jesus quoted this Psalms in John 10:34-35 to show the unbelieving Jews that if even wicked judges are called “gods” His designation as God’s Son is valid.

-2. Genesis 1:26-27.”Let us make man in our image (tselem).”
+2. Genesis 1:26-27 “Let us make man in our image (tselem).”

-It’s argued that because we are made in God’s image, we are also gods.
+It’s argued that since we are made in God’s image, we are also gods.
 But if this proves man to be a replica of God it must also prove that God is an exalted man – which is false since God is not a man (Num.
 23:19).

 3. Galatians 4:6-7 “Wherefore thou art no more a servant, but a son; and if a son, then an heir of God through Christ.”

-It’s claimed that because we are sons of God like Jesus, we are also gods, or as it is popularly said: ‘Man begets man and God begets gods.’
+It is argued that because we are sons of God like Jesus, we are also gods, or as it is popularly said: ‘Man begets man and God begets gods.’
 One popular preacher even wrote: “Jesus is no longer the only begotten Son of God”.
 This is rank heresy.

 Jesus Himself distinguished between His Sonship and that of His followers (Jn.
 20:17).
-Its the new birth that makes us sons – not as a conversion of men into gods, but a regeneration by the indwelling of the Holy Spirit resulting in a relationship with God as Father.
+It is the new birth that makes us sons of God – not as a conversion of men into gods, but a regeneration by the indwelling of the Holy Spirit resulting in a relationship with God as Father.

-4. 2Peter 1:4 “ye might be partakers of the divine nature.”
+4. 2Peter 1:4 “ye might be partakers of the divine nature”

 We receive this nature in regeneration, when the Holy Spirit dwells in us and enables us to walk in the newness of life.
 The rest of the verse (which is hardly quoted) tells us this nature is to “escape the corruption in the world.”

-The Bible is clear when we study it by ourselves, rather than relying on false teachers who misuse it.
-The prideful lie that men can become gods was the same lie Satan used to deceive Eve and its variants are preserved in many religions today, including New Age cults.
+Scripture becomes clearer when we study it by ourselves, rather than relying on false teachers who misuse it.
+The prideful lie that men can become gods was the same one Satan used to deceive Eve and its variants are preserved in many religions today, including New Age cults.